Chevron B56 history

 If you can add to our understanding of these cars, or have photographs that we can use, please email Allen at allen@oldracingcars.com.

 New to Team Sanada for Masanori Sekiya to drive in the 1982 British Formula Atlantic series.
-After just a few races, he moved over the the Ehrlich RP5A instead, and Robin Smith took the B56 to Ireland for Gary Gibson, who was then using the B53 with success in the Irish series, to race at Phoenix Park in August.
+After just a few races, he moved over to the Ehrlich RP5A instead, and Robin Smith took the B56 to Ireland for Gary Gibson, who was then using the B53 with success in the Irish series, to race at Phoenix Park in August.
 Gibson soon decide the B56 was unsuited to the circuit and raced his B53, with Smith himself racing the B56.
 Gibson then came to Scotland to race the B56 in a libre race at Ingliston in October, and then drove it at Oulton Park a week later and at the Macau GP in November.
 He then raced it in the Irish series in 1983, after which it was not seen again.
 Chevron records indicate that it was sold to Mike Gue's Essex Racing in the US.
 Subsequent history unknown.

 Driven by: Masanori Sekiya, Gary Gibson and Robin Smith.
 First race: Mallory Park (R3), 31 May 1982.
 Total of 10 recorded races.

 Paul Fostini recalls buying a new Chevron B56 via Essex Racing in Connecticut.
 He raced it once at Lime Rock, but was unable to get the car sorted.
 Its movements ove the next five years are unknown, but Tom Watkins (Manchester MO) raced at Chevron B56 at St Louis Gateway on 27 Oct 1990, classified as still running 24th but with only 9 laps completed, so he must have suffered mechanical problems.
 Watkins was a St Louis region regular having previously raced a Lola T460.
 This car was later photographed partly dismantled in Texas with Tom Watkins' name on the side.
-Some time around 2017, this was bought from Kim Baker by Joseph Clegg (Seymour, Indiana), and was still with him in December 2022.
+Some time around 2017, this was bought from Kim Baker by Joseph Clegg (Seymour, Indiana), and was still with him in July 2024.

 Acknowledgements